rkgofiitk/academic-issues.github.io/Topics/AI-ML-DataScience.md

 output.
 Thinking, learning and slugging are keys to knowledge and understanding.
 These are sadly missing, and no one cares.
 The current craze for ML-AI has further diluted the standards of UG education.

 It is an unfortunate craze promoted by industry honchos to create fissures in the foundations of engineering education.
-I am not sure if short-term gains or AI, ML and Data Science without support of core technologies can drive and propel industry 4.0.
+I am not sure if industry honchos are only interested for short-term gains or really think that AI, ML, and Data Science can lead to the realization of industry 4.0 without core support of underlying technologies.